Mumps vaccine: Illegal importation of ineffective version into the UK

 Monovalent mumps vaccine (Mumpsvax) remained available in the US when MMR was introduced in the UK, replacing the MR (measles and rubella) mixed vaccine.
 No UK-licensed monovalent preparation was ever available.
 Monovalent mumps vaccines were available before MMR, but only used on a limited scale.
 This became the subject of considerable argument at the end of the 20th century, since some parents preferred to obtain individually the components of the MMR mixture.
-One mumps vaccine preparation imported into the United Kingdom and unlicensed, proved to be essentially ineffective.
+One unlicensed mumps vaccine preparation imported into the United Kingdom proved to be essentially ineffective.
 Immunisation against mumps in the UK became routine in 1988, commencing with MMR.
 The Aventis-Pasteur "MMR-2" brand is usual in the UK in 2006.

 Storage and stability

 The cold chain is a major consideration in vaccination, particularly in less-developed countries.
 Mumps vaccines are normally refrigerated, but have a long half-life of 65 days at 23 degrees Celsius.